 India can be a daunting destination to many, but we are specialists in ensuring your first visit to India is absolutely magical.
 All our specialists have visited India countless times and have a great deal of experience in arranging vacations for the first time visitor to India.
-At Scott Dunn, we use the best private guides, drivers and logistics to ensure the destination comes to the fore.
-Sit back, breath in and let India unfold in front of you.
-Here are our top tips for a first time visit to India.

 Don’t try and cover too much: India is a vast country, and each area is almost like a little country.
 If you rush around too much, you will miss some of the more interesting facets to India, and often miss the magic.
 We advise to focus on one area, and as we know you will love India so much, you can then visit another region on another trip.

 Start with Kerala: If you are a little nervous about traveling to India on vacation, then consider dipping your toes in Kerala.
 Kerala is located on the south-west tip of India and it doesn’t mean you need long drives to get around.
 It has a range of experiences such as the bustling markets of Cochin, the tea plantations of Munnar, the wildlife in Periyar National Park, the famous backwaters and houseboat cruises and the palm-fringed beaches of Marari and Kovalam.
 In short, it gives you a gentle introduction to what India is all about.
-Do look at our Essence of Kerala itinerary which is perfect for a first visit to Kerala.
+Do look at our Classic Kerala itinerary which is perfect for a first visit to Kerala.
 If you want to add on the Maldives for a luxury beach resort, there are direct flights from Cochin so you can easily blend adventure and beach on one superb itinerary.

 Ensure you stay in wonderful hotels: As it is your first time to India, ensure you have somewhere wonderful to stay at night.
 You can explore as much as you want by day, but we all know we like to retreat back to a great hotel for a cold glass of wine, fantastic food and a great bed.
 We have a range of hotels we feature and will help you select the style of hotel that is suited to you.
 From luxury palace hotels, to charming heritage hotels or colonial Grande Dames, we have seen them all and know that you will be supremely well looked after a day out exploring.